harbdog/raycaster-go/README.md

 - The raycasting technique used in this project is more like early raycaster games such as Wolfenstein 3D, as opposed to later games such as Doom - it does not support stairs, sloped walls, or differing heights in elevation levels.
-- Multiple elevation levels can be rendered, however player and sprite movement needs to be limited to the ground level.
+- Multiple elevation levels can be rendered, however camera and sprite positions need to be limited to the ground level (Z-position `> 0.0 && <= 1.0`).
 - Only a single repeating floor texture can currently be set for the entire map.
 - [Ceiling textures](https://lodev.org/cgtutor/raycasting2.html) are not yet implemented.
 Skybox texture is currently the only option, so going indoors from outdoors is not yet possible.